Gary Lucas' Tribute to Captain Beefheart

-English actor/poet/musician/"beat existentialist" Darryl Read, whose film Remember a Day includes two Beefheart songs on its soundtrack, read an evocative poem he wrote for Van Vliet, "Flash Paint Style."
-An a cappella rendition of "Well" (Trout Mask Replica) by Felice Rosser, vocalist/leader of the band Faith, delivered in a style reminiscent of a work song, was a highlight of the evening.
 Producer Hal Willner read a Christmas card from Van Vliet and recalled that when Beefheart opened for Jethro Tull, whose fans reacted negatively, Tull frontman Ian Anderson defended Beefheart.
 Willner then -- a la Ken Nordine, he said -- read "The Dust Blows Forward 'n the Dust Blows Back."
-Culture Catch's own Dusty Wright had the unenviable task of reading "81 Poop Hatch," about the most deliberately obscurantist thing Beefheart ever wrote, but pulled it off with vim and vigor.

 Danny Fields was introduced as "the coolest man in the room wherever he goes" (echoing a Legs McNeil encomium), but on this night that wasn't true.
 Another speaker defended him to me the following day by saying, "Danny's heart was pretty close to being in the right place," and having hung out with Andy Warhol and the rest of the Factory scene, gotten the MC5, Stooges, and Ramones signed, etc. certainly is an impressive track record.
 Nonetheless, what we had here was a guy, invited apparently because he happened to play a Trout Mask Replica song on WFMU in 1969 without having even listened to the album beforehand (which sort of detracts from the distinction of having been the first to play a TMR song on the radio) -- who is so out of touch that he just recently discovered Allmusicguide.com.
 He seemingly knew nothing about Beefheart, and seemed not to care either; the only point he had to make was that music in 1969 was better than it is now.

 Oh well, there has to be something in the evening for me to criticize other than the Knit having the air conditioning on so high that I had to wear my jacket the whole night, or you'll all think I'm blindly praising everything about this event just because Culture Catch is going to have the honor of putting up a video podcast of the show.
 Fields revealed further ignorance, but it's time for me to stop beating this dead horse.
 Things immediately improved when Kurt Loder replaced Fields onstage.
 Loder is not only an MTV News icon and former editor of Rolling Stone, but he wrote a book entitled Bat Chain Puller, so his Beefheart bona fides are in order.
 He read accompanied by saxophonist Jason Candler of Lucas's band Gods and Monsters.

 Next up was Some Yoyo Stuff, a short film from the early '90s by Anton Corbijn.
 Its subtitle is "An observation of the observations of Don Van Vliet by Anton Corbijn," and it consists of Van Vliet aphorisms read by their originator, accompanied by a few head shots of him and mixed with some topic prompts, questions posed by David Lynch, a brief appearance by his mother, and some surreal shots of a fish and a raven.
 As art and as an explication of Van Vliet's life philosophy, it's witty, even brilliant, but it paints a bleak picture of his health.
 His voice, over a decade into his retirement from music, is a shaky croak, and his visage is haggard.
 There have been rumors of illness, and certainly on the basis of this look at him, one would have to guess that he quit music because he can't sing anymore, a sad thought.
 More Van Vliet wit was displayed in his 1982 appearance on Late Night with David Letterman, a classic TV moment (perhaps a WTF? moment for most viewers at the time, though my friends and I at college took it in avidly) it's good to see again, complete with Van Vliet's expression of his ecological concerns.

 "Mummy" found Lucas contributing a vocal near the end.
 Much of the remainder of the set was announced as coming form their upcoming recording, tentatively entitled Bad Vuggum.
 "Dropout Boogie," "Woe-is-uh-Me-Bop" (with great counterpoint and a Lucas solo evoking the spirit of Sonny Sharrock), "The Smithsonian Institute Blues" (Lucas on slide), "Kandy Korn" (the Strictly Personal version), and "The Blimp" (music by Frank Zappa, words by Beefheart) all sounded excellent as the group built momentum.
 Then the horns took a break for "Click Clack," again featuring Lucas on slide guitar.
 The horns returned for "Sugar 'n Spikes," but then there was a letdown: "A Carrot Is as Close as a Rabbit Gets to a Diamond" was played a bass solo by Krakow.
 While it was impressive that he could play this solo guitar composition, his instrument was a handicap, making a brilliantly shining piece sonically muddy.
 Things picked up again with three arrangements by Fiedler.
 "You Know You're a Man" not only featured Lucas soloing with his usual fire, but also playing a riff where he alternately detuned and retuned, a riveting effect.
 Henke presented the melody of "Blabber 'n Smoke" and Lucas contributed a nice echo-effect guitar solo with slide.
 "Ice Rose" at times had a klezmer flavor, and Henke stepped to the fore again, this time with an amazing deranged-sounding vocal break.
 Then it was time for another solo piece, "Evening Bell," one of two that Lucas recorded (which, hey, is twice as many as any other Beefheart guitarist, the other being "Flavor Bud Living"), complete with Lucas's story about how he learned it from Beefheart's piano cassette over the course of two months, three hours a day getting him five seconds further.
 The rest of the band returned for the "epic" (their apt word) "Trust Us"; the music sounded fine, but Johnston's vocal was feeble.
 No matter, as the piece built to a gloriously raucous din.
 Staying at that peak, "Suction Prints" was so loud and heavy it could be called metal, ending the set on a dramatic note.
 Then, well after midnight, it was finally time for the surprise guest whose appearance had been bruited off and on through the evening.

 Lo and behold, it was Robyn Hitchcock, a great English visionary eccentric paying tribute to an American counterpart/inspiration.
 Acoustically accompanied by Lucas on his National Steel, Hitchcock proved Englishmen can sing the blues with an earthy, quirky rendition of Beefheart's most Delta blues song, "China Pig," Hitchcock deploying an impressive array of vocal tones.
 He proved equally suited for "Sure 'Nuff 'n Yes I Do," and then "Click Clack" reappeared, this time with its words.
 It was a thrilling conclusion to a largely successful program that showed not only how well Beefheart's creations have held up over the decades, but also the high level of devotion he continues to inspire and the exceptional creativity of those devotees.